Autobiography

 From 2015 to 2017, Dr. Emezue was the founding Director and Head of Research and Communications at The Brady and Anne Deaton Institute.

 His global and community health experience (working on several SDG projects) took him to underserved communities in Nigeria.
-Some of the projects Dr. Emezue led include the distribution of insecticide-treated bed nets, erosion-mitigation, and tree planting projects in primary schools in need of shaded playgrounds, and public health campaigns to rural communities advising mothers on breast cancer care and self-examination.
+Some of the projects Dr. Emezue led include the distribution of insecticide-treated bed nets, erosion mitigation, and tree planting projects in primary schools that needed shaded playgrounds, as well as public health campaigns in rural communities advising mothers on breast cancer care and self-examination.
 Dr. Emezue has worked in the private sector and recently served as an external consultant for the UNICEF-Innocenti Office of Research, where he led a team that mapped the evidence of child labor in low- and middle-income countries and identified educational programs that addressed this issue globally.

 Current Role

-Dr. Emezue is currently an Assistant Professor at Rush University since 2021, where he founded the EMERGE Innovations Lab, and remains a Research Affiliate with the University of Missouri’s Precision START Lab.
+Dr. Emezue has been an Assistant Professor at Rush University since 2021, where he founded the EMERGE Innovations Lab, and remains a Research Affiliate with the University of Missouri’s Precision START Lab.

 See his CV for other affiliations and fellowships.